ileleiwi/ileleiwi.github.io/projects.md

 ---
-title: "Research Projects"
+title: "Projects"
 permalink: /projects/
-toc: false
+layout: single
+author_profile: true
 ---

 Below are a few current and recent efforts.
 (Add images to `/assets/images/` and link out to slides/papers/data.)